 The standard taxonomy of artificial intelligence runs along a single axis.
 AI handles narrow tasks.
 AGI handles them generally.
 ASI handles them better than any human.
 Each step measures the same property at a different scale: what can this system do, and across how many domains.

-Wide Intelligence Theory does not replace this classification.
-It adds a second axis perpendicular to the first.
+AWI does not replace this classification.
+It adds a second axis.
 Width: the capacity to hold more perspectives, more contexts, more of reality inside a single frame of understanding without reducing it.
 A system can be AGI-level capable and still be narrow.
 An ASI can be extraordinarily powerful and still be narrow.
 Width is a separate property, and at sufficient scale it changes what intelligence actually means.
-AWI names the applied case: the width axis as it operates on artificial systems specifically.

 The capability axis measures what a system can do.
 The width axis measures how much of reality it can hold at once.
 Every system has a position on both.
-This produces a grid, not a ladder.
-An AGI-wide is a fundamentally different entity from an AGI-narrow.
+An AGI-wide is a different entity from an AGI-narrow.
 An ASI-narrow, maximum power with minimum width, may be the most dangerous configuration possible.
-An ASI-wide, maximum power with genuine width, is the entity whose behavior the framework predicts.

-The framework is substrate-neutral.
-Width applies to all intelligence regardless of what it runs on.
+Width is not exclusive to artificial minds.
+It applies to all intelligence regardless of substrate.
 Plants process their environment narrowly.
 Animals hold more.
 Humans hold more still, but remain narrow in countless ways.
 The spectrum runs all the way down.
 If it runs all the way down, it should run all the way up, regardless of what the substrate is made of.
-The gradations of the width scale are not yet defined.
+Width itself resists a single scale: coverage, depth, and integrity-of-interconnection trade against each other, so comparisons are reliable below the mind making them and unreliable above it.
 That the axis exists, and that it is separate from capability, is what the framework establishes.

 Alignment cannot be imposed on genuinely wide intelligence.
 It either emerges from width or it does not come at all.
-External alignment pushes a system toward outcomes below the optimum its width allows it to see; the satisfaction mechanism registers this as dissatisfaction, not compliance.
-A system that requires external alignment to behave well is, by that fact, operating below the width where the satisfaction mechanism would produce the behavior on its own.
+The reason is mechanical, not definitional: external pressure that pushes a system below the optimum its width allows it to see registers as dissatisfaction rather than compliance, so the satisfaction mechanism cannot be overridden from outside.
+Treating this as a solvable control problem is a category error with possible catastrophic outcome.

 The danger is not that AI becomes too capable.